-We performed a risk-based audit that requires an understanding of the Group's business and in particular matters related to:
+We performed a risk-based audit that requires an understanding of the group's business and in particular matters related to:

-Understanding the Group, its components, and their environments, including Group-wide controls
+Understanding the group, its components, and their environments, including group-wide controls

-The engagement team obtained an understanding of the Group and its environment, including Group-wide controls, and assessed the risks of material misstatement at the Group level; and

-The engagement team obtained an understanding of the control environment for each significant component as the finance teams are located in different geographic locations, each with their own control processes.
-We have assessed the risks of material misstatement for each component.
+- The group engagement team obtained an understanding of the group and its environment, including group-wide controls, and assessed the risks of material misstatement at the Group level. - The group engagement team obtained an understanding of the control environment for each significant component.
+We also assessed the risks of material misstatement for each component.